quickjkee/Generative-modelling-trip/README.md

 ## Welcome to the generative modelling trip

-Here you can find some useful information (i hope so) to embark on a journey through generative models (im still in this journey).
-You can find my _theoretical notes_ generative models and code for the _realization_.
+Here you can find some useful information (i hope so) to embark on a journey through generative models.
+You can find _theoretical notes_ about generative models and code for the _realization_.

 > How to run?